memberful/memberful-wp/README.md

 }
 ```

-If your volume and container names match you can take the above function, copy/paste it into your command prompt, and then run `wp` commands as if Wordpress was installed directly (outside a container).
+If your volume and container names match you can take the above function, copy/paste it into your command prompt, and then run `wp` commands as if WordPress was installed directly (outside a container).

 For example, to see all the metadata for user 2 directly from the db:
 `wp user meta list 2`